mchen04/AI-Powered-Content-Moderation-Web-App/README.md

 ### Backend
 - Node.js with Express
 - Supabase for database and authentication
-- DeepSeek NLP API for text analysis
+- OpenAI API for text analysis
 - Google Cloud Vision API for image analysis
 - JWT-based authentication